Reduce Your Data Breach Risk

-- What types of Personally Identifiable Information (PII) are involved with when an incident occurs?
-Remember, PII can include DEIN numbers, Bank account numbers, and other Corporate data as well as data you collect from your clients, for example, credit card numbers and social security numbers as a couple examples.
+Remember the types of Personally Identifiable Information (PII) breached can include DEIN numbers, Bank account numbers, and other Corporate data.
+As well as, data you collect from your clients, for example, credit card numbers and social security numbers.

 Some Examples of Breaches and The Costs Associated